LinkedSoftwareDependencies/Article-Reproducability/content/conclusion.md

 where support for different APIs and algorithms are simply pluggable components that are referred to within a configuration.
 Since components and configurations are identified by a IRI, they can exist anywhere on the Web.

-Based on a IRI, the injection framework can therefore instantiate software, and wire its dependent components together automatically.
+A possibility would then be to have an injection framework that can instantiate the software based on that IRI, and wire its dependent components together automatically.
-We thereby leverage the power of the Web to simplify the reproduction of existing experiments and the creation of new ones.
+This would leverage the power of the Web to simplify the reproduction of existing experiments and the creation of new ones.